-With the advancement of technology, the software market has grown considerably, and nowadays, many software products have come to resemble one another quite a lot.
-One reason for this is that products are produced and launched in a hurried manner, and this is often done by neglecting the needs of the users and the importance of focusing on usability as a key aspect of a product.
-This is why more and more companies resort to usability specialists, whose jobs revolve around tweaking products in order to make the most out of their strong points and improving their weak points, making the user’s experience better.
-Although at first glance this might seem simple, usability improvement is quite complex.
-For outside people, only the tip of the iceberg is seen, as many of the activities of usability testers – and the theoretical aspects that lie beyond these activities – are often known only to them.
+With the advancement of technology, the software market has grown considerably.
+Additionally, a lot of software products today are similar to one another.
+One reason for this is that products are produced and launched in a hurried manner.
+This usually happens by neglecting the needs of the users and the importance of focusing on usability as a key aspect of a product.
+This is why more and more companies resort to usability specialists.
+Their jobs revolve around tweaking products in order to make the most out of their strong points and improving their weak points, making the user’s experience better.

 Content processing